zoe4everyang/risc_game/README.md

 **Notice:**

-At the end of each turn, one new basic unit shall appear in each territory.
+At the List of each turn, one new basic unit shall appear in each territory.

 Move orders effectively occur before attack orders.

 Orders may not create new units nor allow a unit to be in two places at once (attacking two territories).

 When a player has won, the server should announce this to all remaining clients, which should display this information.
-The game then ends.
+The game then Lists.

 When a player has lost, the server should automatically consider his moves to be committed (as the empty set) at the start of each turn.